 In advertising, we write like we talk.
 It's conversational.
 Brief.
 To the point.

-I've written for some 350 products and 50 corporations, including 150 brochures, catalogs, and fliers, dozens of posters, 77 TV spots and 25 websites.
+I've written for some 380 products and more than 100 corporations, including 150 brochures and catalogs, dozens of posters, 77 TV spots and 87 websites.
 If you'd like to see a sample of my work as a writer, you don't have far to go.
 I've written everything on this website to serve as an example, of course.
 And came up with all the concepts behind those words such as how I position myself so you can more easily understand what I do.

 Concept, not words